 In the case of animal agriculture, this research directly leads to improving the quality of cattle in our national dairy and beef herds, and of sheep in our national flock.
 Industries like pork and chicken are also steadily increasing in significance.
 Improvements in nutrition, health and disease management and animal welfare are all important to improve these industries and their end product.

 Genetics has enabled us to identify animals that will produce higher quality meat or milk or wool.
-An understanding of genetics and breeding strategies allow us to identify and produce that are more suited to the environmental conditions, leading to more environmentally sustainable farming practice.
+An understanding of genetics and breeding strategies allow us to identify and produce livestock that are more suited to the environmental conditions, leading to more environmentally sustainable farming practice.

 Assisted reproduction is revolutionising livestock farming and increasing profitability.
 Technologies such as artificial insemination and superovulation combined with IVF enable us to breed animals with optimal genetics at far faster rates than is possible using natural mating.
 This can be further enhanced by testing embryos created during IVF and only transferring embryos with the optimal genetic composition; this mean that only embryos which will produce superior animals in a specific management system will be transferred.